 Example 3: Before after

-Create an image for a productivity video: a messy desk versus a clean desk, split-screen layout, bold center divide, no tiny details, 16:9 crop, 16:9 crop, large focal subject, high but controlled contrast, simple background, and title-safe space that does not cover the face.
+Create a YouTube thumbnail for a productivity video.
+Show a messy desk versus a clean desk in a split-screen layout, bold center divide, no tiny details, large objects, empty lower title strip, high but controlled contrast, simple background, and a 16:9 crop.

 Example 4: Product hook